Two descriptions of dark matter around a black hole: photon sphere, shadow, and lensing: (Dark) matter description

 where $a_0$ and $\epsilon_0$ are constants that characterize the core size and the effective central ``density," respectively.
 The remaining parameters $(\sigma,\beta,\gamma)$ determine the overall shape of the distribution and are model dependent.
 For instance, the Hernquist~\cite{Hernquist:1990be}, Navarro–Frenk–White (NFW)~\cite{Navarro:1996gj}, and Dehnen~\cite{Dehnen:1993uh} profiles are obtained by assigning $(1,4,1)$, $(1,3,1)$, and $(1,4,\gamma_D)$, respectively, where $\gamma_D\in[0,3)$.
 One may directly notice that the Dehnen profile is a generalization of the Hernquist profile.

-Earlier studies have reported the vanishing DM energy density near the BH horizon~\cite{Gondolo:1999ef,Sadeghian:2013laa}.
+Earlier studies have reported the vanishing DM energy density near the BH horizon, both by Newtonian-based analysis~\cite{Gondolo:1999ef} and general relativistic treatment~\cite{Sadeghian:2013laa}.
 Analytic approximations to this effect have been constructed by incorporating a cut-off factor into the energy density profile.
 For instance, the authors of Refs.~\cite{Cardoso:2021wlq,Speeney:2024mas,Figueiredo:2023gas} use

 where $r_c$ denotes the cut-off radius at which the DM density vanishes.
 We refer to Eq.~\eqref{eq. edm cut off} as the \textit{modified} energy density profile.
 In Ref.~\cite{Cardoso:2021wlq}, the authors assumed $r_c$ to coincide with the BH horizon ($r_c = 2M_{BH}$).
-However, this assumption may lead to violations of the energy conditions and of the transverse speed of sound~\cite{Datta:2023zmd}, motivating Ref.~\cite{Speeney:2024mas} to adopt a larger value of $r_c$\textemdash specifically $r_c = 4M_{BH}$, following the results of Ref.~\cite{Sadeghian:2013laa}.
+However, this assumption may lead to violations of the energy conditions and of the transverse speed of sound~\cite{Datta:2023zmd}, motivating Ref.~\cite{Speeney:2024mas} to adopt a larger value of $r_c$\textemdash specifically $r_c = 4M_{BH}$, following the relativistic treatment results of Ref.~\cite{Sadeghian:2013laa}.

 In the following discussion, we select two representative models to describe the DM energy density.
 We strictly employ the generalized modified form given in Eqs.~\eqref{eq. dark matter profile} and~\eqref{eq. edm cut off}.
 In particular, we choose the Hernquist profile and the Dehnen profile with $\gamma_{D}=3/2$.
 Both profiles share the feature that the enclosed DM mass converges at large distances.
 This is in contrast to the NFW profile, where additional outer cut-off must be introduced to avoid a divergent total mass.